Skip to main content

 Councillor for Knightsbridge & Belgravia Ward

-Elizabeth has lived in London for 34 years and in Westminster for the past 18 years.
-Elizabeth was first elected in May 2018.Elizabeth works closely with both local people living in Knightsbridge & Belgravia and businesses to improve what is a very special part of London.
+Elizabeth has lived in London for 35 years and in Westminster for the past 19 years.
+She was first elected as a Councillor for Knightsbridge & Belgravia in May 2018.Elizabeth works closely with both local people living in Knightsbridge & Belgravia and businesses to improve what is a ver

 Rachael Robathan